Mitranim/gotools/dsadapter/readme.md

 // engine -> {Id: "3720274029858504238", Name: "Zugelgeheiner"}
 ```

+Returns error 403 if reading is not permitted per the record's `Can()` method, and error 404 if the record can't be found.

 #### `Delete(*http.Request, Record) error`

 Generic delete method for Record types.
 Deletes a record from the Datastore by its kind and id.
 Example usage: